Cape Verde entry requirements for United Kingdom passport holders

 British passport holders can visit Cape Verde for tourism or business without a visa for up to 30 days.
 Your passport must be valid for at least 6 months from your arrival date, and you need a return or onward ticket.
 This policy is effective as of 2026.

-Your passport must be valid for at least 6 months from your date of entry into Cape Verde.
-Airlines check this at check-in — if your passport expires sooner, you will be denied boarding.
+Your passport needs to be valid for the entire time you're in Cape Verde.
+Airlines check this at check-in — if it expires before you leave, you'll be denied boarding.

 Required